jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 ### Convolution Layer

-In a convolutional neural network, a convolutional layer is responsible for the systematic application of one or more filters to an input.
+In a convolutional neural network, a convolutional layer is responsible for systematically applying one or more filters to an input.

 The multiplication of the filter to the input image results in a single output.
 The input is typically three-dimensional images (e.g. rows, columns and channels), and in turn, the filters are also three-dimensional with the same number of channels and fewer rows and columns than the input image.
-As such, the filter is repeatedly applied to each part of the input image, resulting in a two-dimensional output map of activations, called a feature map.
+As such, the filter is repeatedly applied to each part of the input image, resulting in a two-dimensional output map of activations called a feature map.

-Keras provides an implementation of the convolutional layer called a Conv2D.
+Keras provides an implementation of the convolutional layer called Conv2D.

 It requires that you specify the expected shape of the input images in terms of rows (height), columns (width), and channels (depth) or [rows, columns, channels].